-After that there's speaker terminals, with Ethernet connection and USB input next along the line.
+After that, there are speaker terminals, with Ethernet connection and USB input next along the line.

-The HDMI input used to be a cost option, but now it's a standard fit, which is good news .
+The HDMI input used to attract a premium, but now it's a standard fit, which is good news.
 Naim says this HDMI input is galvanically isolated to ensure no noise from the TV power supply (or anything connected to it) is passed through to the Uniti Atom.

-To the right-hand side now, and Naim has placed its digital inputs above two analogue connections – one is an input, with three selectable sensitivities (1v, 2.5v and 6v), and another as output to a dedicated power amp.
+To the right-hand side now, and Naim has placed its digital inputs above two analogue connections – one is an input, with three selectable sensitivities (1v, 2.5v and 6v), and another outputs to a dedicated power amp.